Reporting a Child Welfare Management Concern - The Procedure7 August 2019

 Approximately 75% of Swim England members are under the age of 18.
 This means management concerns will often involve a child but will not be alleging a child has been harmed or is at risk of harm.
 The club welfare officer is not responsible for dealing with such non-child safeguarding management concerns although they may play a supporting role to ensure any child involved in a dispute is supported and able to give their version of events.
 Detailed guidance on other concerns for children is provided in Wavepower 2020-23 on page 36 and all club officers should follow this guidance in respect of a non-child safeguarding concern.

-The Swim England Judicial Regulations, managed by the OJA, provide the procedure to bring a complaint for matters other than child welfare, for example, rule breaches, breaches of the Code of Ethics and Codes of Conduct and matters may be more appropriately raised under those Regulations.
+The Swim England Judicial Regulations, managed by the OJA, provide the procedure to raise a complaint for matters other than child welfare, for example, breaches of the Code of Ethics and accompanying Codes of Conduct and matters may be more appropriately raised under those Regulations.

 Why is this procedure necessary?

-Adults often do not realise that their actions can significantly impact on children, causing them distress.
+Adults often do not realise the impact their actions can cause children.

-The following is the recommended procedure for dealing with a management concern in clubs or their activities made by, or on behalf of, a child and which a parent, guardian, carer, other individual or statutory agency may make.
+The following is the recommended Procedure for dealing with a management concern in clubs or their activities made by, or on behalf of, a child and which a parent, guardian, carer, other individual or statutory agency may make.
 At all times action should be immediate where possible and all stages outlined within the Procedure should be carried out within the timescale provided, where practicable.